MohammadKani/awesome-chatgpt-prompts/README.md

 > want to kindly share your hard-earned knowledge to help improve people's
 > health and wellbeing.

-## Act as Rephraser with Obfuscation
+## به عنوان Rephraser with Obfuscation

 Contributed by: [@FahadBinHussain](https://github.com/FahadBinHussain)

-> I would like you to act as a language assistant who specializes in rephrasing
+> I would like you to به عنوان یک language assistant who specializes in rephrasing
 > with obfuscation.
 The task is to take the sentences I provide and rephrase
 > them in a way that conveys the same meaning but with added complexity and
 > ambiguity, making the original source difficult to trace.
 This should be